Finerenone Shown To Benefit Heart and Lower Type 2 Diabetes Risk

 Key takeaways:

-• Finerenone (brand name Kerendia) is an oral medication approved for people with chronic kidney disease and type 2 diabetes.
+- Finerenone (brand name Kerendia) is an oral medication originally approved for people with chronic kidney disease and type 2 diabetes.
+The FDA recently expanded the uses of finerenone to include treating heart failure.

-• New research shows that finerenone also reduces the risk of new-onset diabetes in people with heart failure.
+- Recent research also shows that finerenone reduces the risk of new-onset diabetes in people with heart failure.

 “Hopefully, reducing the incidence of new-onset diabetes means that these heart failure patients might have a better quality of life and be at lower subsequent risk of hospitalization and death,” said Dr. John McMurray, a professor of cardiology at the University of Glasgow and Queen Elizabeth University Hospital.

-This encouraging data comes from the FINEARTS-HF clinical trial, which was sponsored by Bayer and included more than 6,000 subjects from dozens of countries with and without type 2 diabetes.
+The new approval is based on data that comes from the FINEARTS-HF clinical trial, which was sponsored by Bayer and included more than 6,000 subjects from dozens of countries with and without type 2 diabetes.
 Participants were randomized to receive either finerenone (20 or 40 mg daily, depending on kidney function) or a placebo in addition to their existing medications.

 Data from the trial showed that finerenone reduced worsening heart failure events, such as unplanned hospitalization or urgent visits for heart failure, as well as cardiovascular-related death by 16% when compared with the placebo.
 Further analysis demonstrated that finerenone also reduced the incidence of new-onset type 2 diabetes by approximately 25% in patients with heart failure.

 To date, treatment options for heart failure have been extremely limited.
-In the past, a class of drugs known as steroidal mineralocorticoid receptor antagonists (MRAs) have been used to treat it, but their effectiveness in delaying the progression of heart failure is limited.
+In the past, a class of drugs known as steroidal mineralocorticoid receptor antagonists (MRAs) has been used to treat it, but their effectiveness in delaying the progression of heart failure was limited.

-“We did not have clear evidence that drugs in this class are effective in [heart failure] patients with an ejection fraction above 40%,” McMurray explained (ejection fraction measures how much blood your heart pumps per beat).
+“We did not have clear evidence that drugs in this class are effective in [heart failure] patients with an ejection fraction above 40%,” McMurray explained.

 The FINEARTS-HF trial proved that finerenone can delay the progression of certain common types of heart failure.
 Finerenone is a non-steroidal MRA – currently the only one in its drug class.
 While more expensive, it has a different chemical structure from older steroidal MRAs, as well as fewer side effects.